The Database Imaginary: Memory_Archive_Database v 4.0

 In 1968, in a report to the Rockefeller Foundation during a residency at SUNY Stony Brook, Nam June Paik argued that 97 percent of all electronic music was not recorded and that “a simple measure would solve the whole problem.
 An information center for unpublished electronic media should be created.”1 At the time, this meant such a center would “provide a Xerox copy and a tape copy of musical pieces, at the request of performers, students, and organizers from all over the world.”
 Convert analog to digital, and the dream lives on, perhaps more vibrant than ever, of a universal database archive, with access to everything by anyone anywhere at any time.

 But is access to information enough?
-As Hal Foster asked, will such a database archive be “more than a base of data, a repository of the given?”2 Particularly in regard to net but any dynamic activity, really–a database archive can be tantamount to “museumfication,” and it is no wonder that many artists are skeptical, at best, of the mausoleumizing of the vibrant Net culture they have been creating and participating in.
+As Hal Foster asked, will such a database archive be “more than a base of data, a repository of the given?”2 Particularly in regard to net culture but any dynamic activity, really–a database archive can be tantamount to “museumfication,” and it is no wonder that many artists are skeptical, at best, of the mausoleumizing of the vibrant Net culture they have been creating and participating in.
 More to the point, the classification schema inherent in any database, to paraphrase Barnett Newman, are for art what ornithology is for birds.
-Many contemporary artists, however, use databases as their medium and as an aesthetic platform for their concepts, not merely as a container of metadata them.
+Many contemporary artists, however, use databases as their medium and as an aesthetic platform for their concepts, not merely as a container of metadata about them.

 The Database Imaginary